happypandax/happypandax/docs/source/client.rst

 Server commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The server implements the following commands :class:`.ServerCommand`
+The server implements server commands to control the server remotely: :class:`.ServerCommand`

 Server commands are invoked like this (this is the whole payload)::